cperazal/cperazal/README.md

 - I'm Carlos Peraza
 - I'm a Software Engineer
 - I have experience with backend and frontend development.
-- And also I Have worked in several web scraping projects with Python
+- And I have also worked on several web scraping projects with Python

 <!--
 **cperazal/cperazal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.